yurtsiv/bst-visualizer/README.md

 -  `python3 index.py`

-**Disclaimer**: if you create some weird big tree, nodes may overlap or don't fit in the screen.
+**Disclaimer**: Nodes may overlap or don't fit in the screen, if you create some weird big tree.

 ## Screens